hashbangers/charge2GO/README.md

 ## Travel to destination

-First , on the launch screen of the app, the user enters his name and the units of charge he has at the start of his journey.
-He also can select which type of car he is travelling in.
-Next on the map, he chooses the destination location and starts his travel.
+Right after the app launches, the user enters his name and the units of charge he has at the start of the journey.
+He can also select the type/model of car he is travelling in.
+Next, on the map, he chooses the destination location and starts his travel.

 ## Request for charge

-Once his charge drops below a certain threshold a pop up appears saying he can request for charge.
-In the pop up he chooses the units of charge he requires.Now the request message is sent to all the neighbouring cars in a 4 mile radius.
+Once his charge drops below a certain threshold value, a pop-up appears saying that he can request for charge.
+In the pop-up, he enters the units of charge he requires.
+This request message is then sent to all the neighbouring cars in a 4-mile radius.

 <p align="center">
   <img src="https://github.com/hashbangers/charge2GO/blob/master/screenshots/request_Interface.jpeg" width="250">